+Use the "plot" command to set the format of the "SpecE8_plot.gtp" dataset used to pass simulation results to Gtplot.
+The dataset may be written in either JSON or XML format, either of which might be readily parsed using third-party software.
+The JSON format introduced with GWB18 is preferred because it provides for plotting a larger number of variables in a more flexible manner than the legacy XML files produced by GWB12 and subsequent releases.

-Use the "plot" command to set the format of the "SpecE8_plot.gtp" dataset.
-The dataset is written in XML, a standard format that is easy to parse for use with alternative plotting programs.
-Numerical data in the dataset can be represented in either standard decimal notation (keyword "character") for user readability or a binary encoding (keyword "binary") that maintains full precision of data.
-The default format, XML with binary encoded data, also zips the output file to reduce output size and improve file opening speed.
-The command "plot off" causes SpecE8 to bypass writing calculation results to the "SpecE8_plot.gtp" dataset, which is used to pass input to Gtplot.
-By default, the program writes output to the dataset.
+Datasets may be represented in either human-readable format (keyword "character") or a condensed format (keyword "binary") that maintains full precision of numerical data; the apps default to the latter.
+The command "plot off" causes SpecE8 to bypass writing calculation results to the "SpecE8_plot.gtp" dataset; the program writes plot output by default.
 The command "plot on" (or just "plot") re-enables the output.
 To see the current setting, type "show print".